open-component-model/ocm/docs/reference/ocm_verify_componentversions.md

 The <code>--public-key</code> and <code>--private-key</code> options can be used to define public and private keys on the command line.
 The options have an argument of the form <code>[&lt;name>=]&lt;filepath></code>.
 The optional name specifies the signature name the key should be used for.
-By default this is the signature name specified with the option <code>--signature</code>.
+By default, this is the signature name specified with the option <code>--signature</code>.

 Alternatively a key can be specified as base64 encoded string if the argument